|9-28.010||Foundational Principles of Corporate Prosecution|

 B. Comment: In investigating wrongdoing by or within a corporation, a prosecutor may encounter several obstacles resulting from the nature of the corporation itself.
 It may be difficult to determine which individual took which action on behalf of the corporation.
 Lines of authority and responsibility may be shared among operating divisions or departments, and records and personnel may be spread throughout the United States or even among several countries.
 Where the criminal conduct continued over an extended period of time, the culpable or knowledgeable personnel may have been promoted, transferred, or fired, or they may have quit or retired.
 Accordingly, a corporation’s cooperation may be critical in identifying potentially relevant actors and locating relevant evidence, among other things, and in doing so expeditiously.

 For these reasons and more, cooperation can be a favorable course for both the government and the corporation.
 Cooperation benefits the government by allowing prosecutors and federal agents, for example, to avoid protracted delays, which compromise their ability to quickly uncover and address the full extent of widespread corporate crimes.
 With cooperation by the corporation, the government may be able to reduce tangible losses, limit damage to reputation, and preserve assets for restitution.
-At the same time, cooperation may benefit the corporation – and ultimately shareholders, employees, and other often blameless victims – by enabling the government to focus its investigative resources in a manner that will not unduly disrupt the corporation's legitimate business operations.
+At the same time, cooperation may benefit the corporation—and ultimately shareholders, employees, and other often blameless victims—by enabling the government to focus its investigative resources in a manner that may expedite the investigation and that may be less likely to disrupt the corporation’s legitimate business operations.
 In addition, cooperation may benefit the corporation by presenting it with the opportunity to earn credit for its efforts.

 The requirement that companies cooperate completely as to individuals does not mean that Department attorneys should wait for the company to deliver the information about individual wrongdoers and then merely accept what companies provide.
-To the contrary, Department attorneys should be proactively investigating individuals at every step of the process – before, during, and after any corporate cooperation.
-Department attorneys should vigorously review any information provided by companies and compare it to the results of their own investigation, in order to best ensure that the information provided is indeed complete and does not seek to minimize the behavior or role of any individual or group of individuals.
+To the contrary, Department attorneys should be proactively investigating individuals at every step of the process—before, during, and after any corporate cooperation.
+Department attorneys should vigorously review any information provided by companies and compare it to the results of their own investigation, in order to best ensure that the information provided is indeed complete and does not seek to minimize, exaggerate, or otherwise misrepresent the behavior or role of any individual or group of individuals.

 Department attorneys should strive to obtain from the company as much information as possible about responsible individuals before resolving the corporate case.
 In addition, the company’s continued cooperation with respect to individuals may be necessary post-resolution.
-If so, the corporate resolution agreement should include a provision that requires the company to provide information about all individuals involved and that is explicit enough so that a failure to provide the information results in specific consequences, such as stipulated penalties and/or a material breach.
+If so, the corporate resolution agreement should include a provision that requires the company to provide information about all individuals substantially involved in or responsible for the misconduct, and that is explicit enough so that a failure to provide the information results in specific consequences, such as stipulated penalties and/or a material breach.

 [cited in JM 9-47.120]

-Of course, the Department encourages early voluntary disclosure of criminal wrongdoing, see JM 9-28.900, even before all facts are known to the company, and does not expect that such early disclosures would be complete.
+Of course, in addition to cooperation in an investigation, the Department encourages early voluntary disclosure of criminal wrongdoing, see JM 9-28.900, even before all facts are known to the company, and does not expect that such early disclosures would be complete.
 However, the Department does expect that, in such circumstances, the company will move in a timely fashion to conduct an appropriate investigation and provide timely factual updates to the Department.

 9-28.710 - Attorney-Client and Work Product Protections